amouat/identiorca/README.md

-identidock
+IdentiOrca
 ==========

-Simple identicon server based on monsterid from Kevin Gaudin.
+Simple application to illustrate container orchestration concepts.

-From "Using Docker" by Adrian Mouat published by O'Reilly media.
+Based on the identidock application from "Using Docker" by Adrian Mouat published by O'Reilly media.